Are you looking for solutions to the challenges life throws your way?

 No one cares how much you know, until they know how much you care…

-I care, very much, about my clients.
+We care, very much, about our clients.

 Because many of my clients often have patterns of unhealthy relationships with significant others and family members, it is often very useful to employ dialectical behavioral techniques which were created to assist clients with understanding how to exist in a world that is not black-and-white.
 By residing in the gray areas, clients are more likely to reduce feelings of anxiety and depression that interfere with happiness.